Skip advert

 Advertisement

 It’s no secret that high end, high performance electric cars are a tough sell these days, but Renault doesn’t seem to be put off.
-In spring this year, it’s bringing a radical electric interpretation of the iconic Renault 5 Turbo to market.
+Soon, it’ll be silling its radical electric interpretation of the iconic Renault 5 Turbo.
 Called the Turbo 3E, the new model promises supercar levels of performance and a huge dose of fun to go with it, being a 533bhp rear-drive hot hatch built for track driving – and drifting.
+It’s available to order now, via a ‘dedicated reservation system.
+It will cost from £135,000 ( which surely makes it the most expensive hot hatch ever sold), with first deliveries beginning in early 2027.

 Advertisement - Article continues below